空 · Sora · Sofa

 Chapter 01 · The Studio

-A room worth living in is resolved from every angle.
+A space worth living in is considered from every angle.
 Furniture should be held to the same standard.

-We come at it from the room.
+We come at it from architecture.
 So when a chair is made, the questions are different: how does the body meet it?
-How does it hold the corner of a room?
+How does it hold the edge of a space?
 What does it look like from the back, from the threshold, at dusk?

-The pieces in ENWA were resolved the way a room is resolved — by subtraction, until nothing extra remains.
+The pieces in ENWA were shaped the way spaces are shaped — by subtraction, until nothing extra remains.

 — Mililab Studio · Tokyo